HarshShirsath/PyTorch3D-Rendering/README.md

 # Rendering Basics with PyTorch3D

-Goals: In this assignment, you will learn the basics of rendering with PyTorch3D, explore 3D representations, and practice constructing simple geometry.

 You may find it also helpful to follow the [Pytorch3D tutorials](https://github.com/facebookresearch/pytorch3d).

 You are expected to submit